gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**0.8.8 (2025-08-14)**
+- Actually fixed the asymetrical error.
+All versions up until this had it!
+WOW!

 **0.8.7 (2025-08-14)**
 - Fixed an error in how i was reading some game data that resulted in the output being asymetrical.